nicktaras/eeg-mindwave-synth/README.md

 ## TODO's

 - Authorise the application so it can run standalone
-- Increase the logic, where more complex sounds can be created e.g. Theta and Gamma at once, sound modeling with ADSR, filters, 3-4 oscillators.
+- Increase the logic, where more complex sounds can be created
+- Add more control, controls for wave type for osc 1 and 2, live updates on change, modelled sounds with ADSR / Filters